oit-ipbl/image_processing/basics/basics_02.md

       cv2.imshow("video", frame)
       cv2.imwrite("./imgs/selfie.jpg", frame)
   ```
-  - The following function in the hint code in order to write a still image.
+  - The following function in the hint code is in order to write a still image.

     | code | comment |
     :--- | :---
     | cv2.imwrite("name", variable) | 1st argument is the file name(path) of the image which is saved. <br>2nd argument is the variable of the image. |

-  - The following function in the hint code in order to compare a received key with a key that you want to detect.
+  - The following function in the hint code is in order to compare a received key with a key that you want to detect.

     | code | comment |
     :--- | :---